 MK: Well, listen Carl, it's been great for you to give us a bit of your time.
 And you've got us a bit of an exclusive here at Stoke Mandeville Hospital Radio haven't you?

 CW: Oh yes, this is a new version of "Flowers in the rain" which I recorded about 3 or 4 years ago with a friend of mine, Craig Pruess .
 We really wanted to re-record all the Move stuff which we may get round to doing, but this was the first stab and we brought "Flowers in the Rain" sort of into the 1990s; exactly the same as the original, but made it harder and tighter I think.
 So I hope they like it.
-I'd also like to come to Stoke Mandeville one day, I'm a great admirer of the work you do.
-I'm also a great admirer of Jimmy Saville and the work he does.
-You might like to invite me sometime, I'd love to come.
+I'd also like to come to Stoke Mandeville one day, I'm a great admirer of the work you do, You might like to invite me sometime, I'd love to come.

 MK: I'd love to invite you, and many thanks for letting us play the new version of "Flowers in the Rain" We're going to play that now, the first time it's ever been heard on any radio station.

 CW: I believe so, it was heard on The Wogan TV show as you know.